potassco/constraint-handler/docs/user_guide/basic_concepts.md

 !!!
 Example
-    This represents the integer value 42 when it is used in an assignment
+    This represents the integer value 42.
+It can be used in expressions such as operations or assignments.
     ```asp
     val(int, 42)
     ```

-For value output, the constraint handler uses the `value/3` predicate.
+Values assigned to certain variables are added to the output.
+For this the constraint handler uses the `value/3` predicate.

 | Name | Description |
 | :--- | :--- |